-Financial Results for the Three and Nine months ending September 30, 2019
+Financial Results for the Three months ending March 31, 2020

 Balance Sheet and Cash Flow

-Net cash used in operating activities was $1.9 million in the nine-months ended September 30, 2019, compared to $2.2 million in the same period of the prior year.
-The net cash used in each of these periods primarily reflects the net loss for these periods and was partially offset by the effects of changes in operating assets and liabilities.
+Net cash used in operating activities was $1.1 million in the three months ended March 31, 2020, compared to $0.8 million in the same period of the prior year.
+The net cash used in each of these periods primarily reflected the net loss for these periods and was partially offset by the effects of changes in operating assets and liabilities.

 SBP-101 is a first-in-class, proprietary, polyamine analogue designed to induce polyamine metabolic inhibition (PMI), exploiting a high affinity for the compound specific to the exocrine pancreas and pancreatic ductal adenocarcinoma.
 Sun BioPharma originally licensed SBP-101 from the University of Florida Research Foundation in 2011.
-The molecule has been shown to be highly effective in preclinical studies of human pancreatic cancer models, demonstrating superior and complementary activity to existing FDA-approved chemotherapy agents.
-SBP-101 is expected to differ from current pancreatic cancer therapies in that it specifically targets the exocrine pancreas and pancreatic adenocarcinoma, demonstrating efficacy against primary and metastatic disease in animal models of human pancreatic cancer.
-Therefore, management believes that SBP-101 may effectively treat both primary and metastatic pancreatic cancer, while leaving the insulin-producing islet cells unharmed.
-The safety and PMI profile demonstrated in Sun BioPharma's first-in-human safety study further supports evaluation of the potential for additive or synergistic effects in combination with current standard pancreatic cancer treatment.
+The molecule has shown signals of efficacy in US and Australian metastatic pancreatic cancer patients, demonstrating complementary activity with an existing FDA-approved chemotherapy regimen.
+SBP-101 is expected to differ from current pancreatic cancer therapies in that it does not appear to exacerbate the typical adverse events of bone marrow suppression and peripheral neuropathy.
+Management believes that SBP-101 may effectively treat patients with primary and metastatic pancreatic cancer, and may be effective in combination with other agents, and in other types of cancer.
+The safety and PMI profile demonstrated in Sun BioPharma’s current clinical trial support evaluation of the compound in a randomized clinical trial.